 This card’s sign up bonus saved us almost $600 right off the bat by using our points to book a rental car, with tons of points leftover.
 With no annual fee or foreign transaction fees it’s a no-brainer.

-Earn 80x bonus points after meeting minimum spend + 7500 points for adding authorized user.
-Free night in category 1-5 every year.
-Earns 5x points Marriott and SPG purchases, 2x points airline tickets, car rentals, and restaurants, and 1x points all other purchases. $85 annual fee, no foreign transaction fees.
+Earn 100,000 bonus points after meeting minimum spend.
+Free night every year, up to 35,000 points.
+Earns 6x points Marriott and SPG purchases, 2x points all other purchases.
+Automatic Silver Elite Status. $95 annual fee, no foreign transaction fees.

 After meeting the minimum spend and adding an authorized user, this sign up bonus is enough for three totally free nights at the Courtyard King Kamehameha (I spelled that from memory, no big deal).
 You could also transfer them to your SPG account for a three night stay at the Sheraton Kona Resort & Spa at Keauhou Bay.
 It’s where the giant mantas hang out.